Kong/docs.konghq.com/app/konnect/gateway-manager/configuration/vaults/index.md

 * Encryption of secrets at rest

 {{site.konnect_short_name}} **does not**:
-* Store credentials to access the vault itself.
-You must provide those credentials to the {{site.base_gateway}} data plane directly.

 * Update or modify the secrets in 3rd party vaults.

 Vaults are configurable per control plane.
 You can't use the same vault across